sharath-kashyap/hello-world/README.md

 # hello-world
 Time honoured Repo

-# Sharath has edited the file and i'll be commiting this to the master repo.
+# Sharath has edited the file and commiting this to the master repo.

 # FOR XXX and Shanka, follow the below procedure,
 1. pull this repo